cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimEntity.rst

 numEventsWaiting
 ^^^^^^^^^^^^^^^^

-.. java:method:: public long numEventsWaiting(Predicate<SimEvent> p)
+.. java:method:: public long numEventsWaiting(Predicate<SimEvent> predicate)
    :outertype: CloudSimEntity

    Counts how many events matching a predicate are waiting in the entity's deferred queue.

-   :param p: The event selection predicate
+   :param predicate: The event selection predicate
    :return: The count of matching events

 numEventsWaiting